 2. Know Your Pet’s Habits

 You know your dog’s behavior the best.
 Does your pooch like to keep tabs on his surroundings?
-If so, build a dog house with a flat roof instead of one with an overhang or eaves to ensure full visibility.
+If so, build an outdoor dog house with a flat roof instead of one with an overhang or eaves to ensure full visibility.
 Does your dog pant a lot or have a tendency to over-heat?
 Then be sure to avoid shingles for their roof, as they can attract and hold heat from the summer sun.
 Instead, use an exterior plywood panel as a roof and treat it with a nontoxic stain, such as linseed oil.
 Whatever your pooch’s preferences are, building the best house for your dog means paying attention to all their creature comforts, and planning for them accordingly.

 3. Consider the Weather